maximgeller/projects/web-app-flask/tutorial.md

 </html>
 ```

 This HTML is pretty much boilerplate with some exceptions.
 You probably noticed a key difference in that there are curly brackets all over the place on it.
+We use them to pass messages from the Python file into the HTML.
+The rest is just syntax really.

 ## Add CSS!
 # Integrating Google Calendar